sohamtriveous/Incentiviral/android/README.md

 - Custom threshold monitoring
 - Dynamically change rewards and threshold from the serverside

+##Sample
+The sample app "app" included in the repo demonstrates the following features
+- Setting up the Incentiviral SDK with the appId and userId
+- Logging a simple event for the current user
+- Retrieving the current rewards for the same user

 ##Setup

 To setup Incentiviral, please add the following to the onCreate method of your activity